-Since they were first applied in the region of Limburg (OECD Publishing, 2011, p.
+Since first applied in the region of Limburg (OECD Publishing, 2011, p.
 249) and tested by the Dutch innovation agency Senter Novem (Greenovate!
-Europe, n.d.), transnational, national and regional level innovation voucher schemes have become a widespread support measure.

-This approach has been adopted throughout the EU for over a decade in order to change the overall trend or perception that "SMEs tend to have limited exposure to public knowledge providers such as universities and research organisations as they may see such institutions as irrelevant to their business activities or be unwilling to invest in the search costs necessary to identify relevant providers" (OECD, 2010, p.
-1).
-Such notions have been witnessed in the EU setting where "the lack of the R&D agenda is a common problem in many small companies in Poland.
-The owners of these companies are generally engaged into the day-to-day operational activities and lack time and resources for the design of the R&D activities" (European Commission, n.d.-b).

-However, such findings should not be seen as necessarily country-specific, since the generalisations of this trend among SMEs4 have been already identified in studies dedicated to the ICT innovations' uptake by the term "myopia"; in other words, the tendency showcased by the SMEs "to opt for short-term gains at the expense of long-term strategic decisions" (Valbonesi & Biagi, 2016, p.
-11).
-Last but not least, the Science Link support also serves as a proof that SMEs interested in research-intensive solutions greatly appreciate tailored services and support measures.
-Otherwise, in the absence of Science Link support, the enterprises would (for organisational reasons) find the overall process of approaching research infrastructures too complicated and financially too burdensome (Minniberger & Ibert, 2013, p.
-15).
+Europe, n.d.), transnational, national and regional level innovation voucher schemes are a widespread support measure.
+It has been adopted for more than a decade throughout the EU in order to change the overall trend or perception that "SMEs tend to have limited exposure to public knowledge providers such as universities and research organisations as they may see such institutions as irrelevant to their business activities or be unwilling to invest in the search costs necessary to identify relevant providers".
+(OECD, 2010, p.
+1) Such notions have been witnessed in the EU setting where "the lack of the R&D agenda is a common problem in many small companies in Poland.
+The owners of these companies are generally engaged into the day-to-day operational activities and lack time and resources for the design of the R&D activities".
+(European Commission, n.d.-b) However, such findings should not be seen as necessarily country-specific, since the generalisations of this trend among SMEs have been already identified in studies dedicated to the ICT innovations' uptake by the term "myopia", in other words, the tendency showcased by the SMEs "to opt for short-term gains at the expense of longterm strategic decisions".
+(Valbonesi & Biagi, 2016, p.
+11) Last but not least, the Science Link offered support also serves as a proof that SMEs interested in researchintensive solutions greatly appreciate tailored services and support measures.
+Otherwise, in the absence of Science Link offered support, the enterprises would for organisational reasons find the overall process of approaching research infrastructures too complicated and financially too burdensome.
+(Minniberger & Ibert, 2013, p.
+15)

-Until now, the Baltic TRAM open call has offered more than 30 companies a divergence from the above elaborated unfavourable trend (Wise, 2018, p.
-4).
-Baltic TRAM open call has allowed to take a step on the innovation path by allowing SMEs across the EU to explore Research & Development-related solutions through extensive consultations offered by the Industrial Research Centres regarding the analytical services matching their specific development's needs.
+Up until now, the Baltic TRAM open call has offered more than thirty companies a divergence from the above elaborated unfavourable trend.
+(Wise, 2018, p.
+4) Baltic TRAM open call has allowed to take a step on the innovation path by allowing SMEs across the EU to explore research & development-related solutions through extensive consultations offered by the Industrial Research Centres regarding the analytical services matching their specific development's needs.

-The national and regional voucher scheme designs vary among countries of the Baltic Sea Region, in terms of the needs of the business sector addressed, amount of funding offered, requirements of own contribution, along with other variable aspects.
+The national and regional voucher scheme designs vary among countries of the Baltic Sea Region in terms of the needs of the business sector addressed, amount of funding offered, requirements of own contribution as well as other aspects.
 These nuances are discussed in greater detail in the subsequent paragraphs with country or region specific illustrative examples.